tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Idiographic Robe

+_Recharge 16+:_ This silk robe’s lining is embroidered with spells.
+When a nearby enemy hits you with a spell attack, that enemy rerolls the attack with a –2 penalty.
+If the attack hits, one of your daily spells recharges.

+**Quirk:** Haughty.

+---

 #### Inspiring

 Any nearby allies may use your hit point total instead of their own to determine if they’re affected by fear.
 If you’re not scared, they’re not either.